Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 [IMAGE]

+[IMAGE]

 Key Insights:

+a.
 The most frequent movie duration among 1990s Netflix movies is 94 minutes.
 It means there is no extreme concentration in any runtime, but 94 mins occurs most often.

-The sudden peak could mean a possible industry standard or preference at the time.
+b.
+The sudden peak at 90 minutes (90 - 120 mins) could mean a possible industry standard or preference at the time.

-Regardless, this duration balances storytelling depth without being too long for audiences.
+c.
+Most movies fall between 90 to 120 minutes which balances storytelling depth without being too long for audiences.

-Most movies fall between 90 to 120 minutes.
+d.
 There are still a good number of movies above 150 mins, showing that long movies were not rare either.

 Summary: